CMRAG: Co-modality-based visual document retrieval and question answering: Experiments

 \subsection{Experiment setup}

 \textbf{Baselines.} We evaluate the effectiveness of our proposed method against several strong embedding model baselines: (1) \textbf{BGE:} A state-of-the-art text embedding model that uses only the parsed textual content from the documents \citep{bge_embedding}; (2) \textbf{CLIP-B/32:} The CLIP model with a Vision Transformer-B/32 image encoder; (3) \textbf{CLIP-L/14-336:} A larger and higher-resolution CLIP variant with a Vision Transformer-L/14 image encoder pretrained on 336$\times$336 pixel images \citep{radford2021learning}; (4) \textbf{SigLIP:} The SigLIP model, which forms the foundation of our architecture \citep{zhai2023sigmoid}; and (5) \textbf{SigLIP2:} The latest iteration of the SigLIP model \citep{tschannen2025siglip}.
+It should be noted that this study implements and trains the embedding model based on SigLIP, rather than advanced VLMs.
+Hence, we focus on comparing the performance between UEM and the existing embedding models with a comparable model size, while excluding those models with a dramatically heavy architecture \citep{yuvisrag, fayssecolpali, wang2025vrag}.

 \textbf{Evaluation metrics.} We evaluate our method from two perspectives: (1) \textbf{Retrieval metrics.} We adopt standard measures including \textit{Recall}, \textit{nDCG}, and \textit{MRR}.
 Detailed results for each dataset and metric are reported in the Appendix~\ref{app: retrieval_results}.
 (2) \textbf{Generation metrics.} Traditional evaluation measures such as Exact Match (EM) and token-level F1 often fail to capture the semantic equivalence of multi-span or diverse gold answers, thereby underestimating model performance.
 To overcome this limitation, we employ a large language model (LLM) as an automatic judge to assess whether a generated response is correct, providing a fairer and more reliable comparison across different models.